 This course covers the basic principles and practices of administering an early childhood program.
-Major topics include types of programs, nutrition and menu planning, budgeting, staffing, Federal and State regulations and requirements and creating safe learning environments.
+Major topics include types of programs, nutrition and menu planning, budgeting, staffing, mission statements, and Federal and State regulations and requirements.
 This course is required for the Children's Center Supervision Permit from the State of California and satisfies the Department of Social Services Category UI requirement.
 May not be repeated.
 SC